deepskystacker/DSS/Installers/README.txt

 13. Bug fix: Fix broken handling of Up-Arrow, Right-Arrow, Down-Arrow, Left-Arrow; Page-Up and Page-Down keys for the sliders of the gradient control.

+14. Bug fix: Attempting to load a FITS file from the image list failed with a message: "Failed to load ...".
+This was caused by a change in the Mime types database shipped with the latest version of Qt.
+It used to assign a type of "image/fits" to FITS files, but now assigns "application/fits".

 Welcome to DeepSkyStacker 5.1.6
 ===============================